stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 With xacro you can use parameters, variables, constants, and apply math formulas to customize the URDF model of the robot according to the used configuration.

-The tutorial propose two different configurations:
+Two different configurations are proposed:

 * **mono-camera**: how to add a single ZED camera to the robot
 * **multi-camera**: how to add multiple ZED cameras to the robot.
-The tutorials explains how to create a dual-camera configuration, but it can be generalized for N cameras.
+The tutorials explains how to create a dual-camera configuration, but the concepts can be generalized to *N* cameras.

 ## Mono-Camera Configuration

-The xacro file `urdf/zed_robot_mono.urdf.xacro` defines the robot configuration to obtain the result in the following picture.
+The xacro file `urdf/zed_robot_mono.urdf.xacro` defines the robot configuration required to obtain the result of the following picture.

 ![](./images/robot_viz.jpg)

 ### Set the parameters

-Three xacro arguments are defined at the very beginning of the example `xacro` file:
+Three xacro arguments are defined at the very beginning of the example `zed_robot_mono.urdf.xacro` file to configure the robot:

 ```xml
   <xacro:arg name="camera_name"   default="zed" />